 A healthy part of the Nano Puff’s wide appeal relates to its classy looks and comfortable fit.
 Patagonia describes the cut as “regular” and we agree.
 It’s a bit on the boxy side for performance use, but layers easily and offers plenty of mobility for everyday wear and activities like downhill skiing.
 We had enough space for doubling up baselayers for extra warmth in sub-freezing conditions, and it isn’t overly bulky for sliding a shell over top.

 One nitpick that we have with the fit is the single hem adjuster on the right side.
 While it’s easy to tighten and loosen, the jacket pulls noticeably to the right as you cinch the bottom.
 For a piece with this much casual appeal, we would prefer a second hem adjustment on the left side.
-Again, this is a small issue—and addressing it would add a little weight—but we’d prefer a more uniform look when cinching the jacket.
+Again, this is a small issue—and addressing it would add a little weight—but we would prefer a more uniform look when cinching the jacket.